 Move over tinsel town and make some space in the greater Los Angeles area for some of the finest coding programs in the country.
 While LA once paled in comparison to San Francisco when it came to the sheer quantity of bootcamps, we've seen a surge in LA coding bootcamps this year.
-Currently, there are 11 code schools with campuses in LA's "Silicon Beach" that all bring a unique take on web development training.
+There is a wide choice of code schools with campuses in LA's "Silicon Beach" that all bring a unique take on web development training.

 These schools are helping to support LA’s eclectic collection of tech startups.
 Los Angeles is home of Burner, which makes an app for those looking to keep their phone number private, Cargomatic which is essentially the Uber of trucking services, Acorns, an app that makes micro stock purchases for users, Little Labs, an outfit that designs apps for smart watches and many other prosperous startups.

 Between LA’s revitalized downtown area, and Silicon Beach which hosts Google, Yahoo!, YouTube, BuzzFeed, AOL, EdgeCast Networks, and MySpace, companies both big and small are taking up shop and will need a steady supply of developers to keep them afloat.
 Here are the schools trying to meet that demand.